jeffochoa/amp-validator/README.md

   validate       Test a single AMP url. validate-batch Validate a batch of AMP pages from a CSV file.

-  app:build      Compile your application into a single file app:install    Installs a new component app:rename     Change the application name

-  make:command   Create a new command
 ```

 ## Global install (Composer)